Burns Skin Grafting And Flaps Question And Answers

 • The donor site is sutured

-3. Composite graft
+3. Composite Graft

 • These are small grafts containing skin and underlying cartilage or other tissue